 Name your form something that you will be able to find later.
 Choose the “Advanced” form option, since we just want a plain form and it won’t be used anywhere else.

-Make sure that Double Opt-in is disabled for this form.
+Make sure that you only use an Embedded HTML Form and Double Opt-in is disabled for this form.

 You’re done creating your form.